WokLibCodeClub/Hello-Python/step3/step3.md

 four times in a row.)

 The way to avoid repetition is to put the bits of code that are repeated inside a *repeat loop*.
-You might already have used one of the Repeat blocks in Scratch which uses the same idea.
+You might already have used one of the Repeat blocks in Scratch, which uses the same idea.

 In Python there are two types of repeat loop, one begins with the word ```for``` and the other with the word ```while```.
 We'll do the ```while``` loop here, and cover the ```for``` loop in step 4.